Gerald Templer: Later military career

 Advanced to Knight Grand Cross of the Order of the Bath in the Queen's Birthday Honours 1955, Templer was appointed Chief of the Imperial General Staff on 29 September 1955.
 In this capacity he advised the British Government on the response to the Suez Crisis.
 He was promoted to field marshal on 27 November 1956 and retired on 29 September 1958.

 Templer was also appointed Colonel of the Royal Irish Fusiliers from 1946, Colonel of the Malay Federation Regiment from 1954, Colonel of the 7th Duke of Edinburgh's Own Gurkha Rifles from 25 May 1956, Colonel of the Royal Horse Guards from 1963 and Colonel of the Blues and Royals from 1969.
+He was the first President of the Army Mountaineering Association, which was established in 1957.

 In retirement, Templer focused on establishing the National Army Museum in London, which has named its library, archive and reading room as "The Templer Study Centre" in his honour.
 The Malaysian Government conferred on him the award of Grand Commander of the Order of the Defender of the Realm, which carries with it the title Tun, on 13 October 1960.
 He was also appointed a Knight Companion of the Order of the Garter on 16 September 1963 and Constable of the Tower on 1 August 1965.
 He chaired a committee of the rationalisation of air power in 1965 and was appointed Lord Lieutenant of Greater London on 28 December 1966.
 He died of lung cancer at his home in Chelsea on 25 October 1979.
 He was buried in the Churchyard of St. Michael in the Wiltshire village of Wilsford cum Lake.
+There is a memorial plaque to him in the Guards' Chapel, Wellington Barracks, London.

 In 1981 the Society for Army Historical Research established the Templer Medal, awarded annually to the author of the book published during that year that has made the most significant contribution to the history of the British Army, to commemorate Templer's life and achievements and to mark his presidency of the Society between 1965 and 1979.